sammyd/iOS8-day-by-day-book/manuscript/31-touch-id.md

 This actually works out quite nicely in Swift - the dictionary is bridged to its CoreFoundation counterpart, as are the strings and NSData object.

-iOS8 adds the concept of Access Control Lists (ACL) to the Keychain.
+iOS 8 adds the concept of Access Control Lists (ACL) to the Keychain.
 These are used to specify the _accessibility_ and _authentication_ associated with the keychain item to which they are applied: